 I believed that for me to be able to save and invest my money and get to the next level, I needed to earn more money and have no debts.
 In short – my life had to be perfect before I could save anything.

-Perfectionism promotes procrastinating.
+Perfectionism promotes procrastination.

 My perfectionist issues would stop me from doing anything I could publicly fail at, which kept me stuck as an entrepreneur because I’d cling to my comfort zone, which limited my earning potential.
 This also impacted my writing because I’d never share my imperfections with people.

-In fact, a few years ago, sharing all these personal things about myself would have brought on a depression episode in my life, which in turn would’ve stopped me from making the connections I’m making with all of you.
+A few years ago, sharing all these personal things about myself would have brought on a depression episode in my life, which in turn would’ve stopped me from making the connections I’m making with all of you.

 Are You A perfectionist?